This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 Did your dog eat something they shouldn’t have?
-If you see these dog poisoning symptoms you need to act fast.
-When it comes to life-threatening situations, every minute counts and we all want the same thing, your dog to live!
-So read this carefully and be prepared in case your dog is suffering.
+If you see these dog poisoning symptoms, you need to act fast.
+When it comes to life-threatening situations, every minute counts, and we all want the same thing – your dog to live.
+So read our dog poison symptoms carefully and be prepared in case your dog is suffering.
 It’s better to learn the signs of poisoning in dogs now before it’s too late.